Latex Hybrid vs Foam Hybrid Mattress: Which One Is Right for You?

 Choose a foam hybrid if value matters most

-A foam hybrid is usually the better fit if you want strong overall performance without paying premium organic mattress pricing.
+A foam hybrid is usually the better fit if you want strong overall performance without paying the premium price of organic mattresses.
 The Original Hybrid gives you real hybrid construction at a more accessible price.

 L